Web-Dev-Collaborative/reactdailies/30DaysC/readme.md

 then install CRA dependencies for each day/folder, day01 through day30, by running `yarn create-react-app day##` for each day 01 through 30
-Download this folder/repo, 30DaysC, and overwrite all files in your overarching repository run `git add .` run `git commit -m "base initial project files uploaded"` run `git push (probably will tell you to do the upstream thing if this is your first push, go ahead and do it)`
+Download this folder/repo, 30DaysC, and overwrite all files in your overarching repository run `git add .` run `git commit -m "base project files uploaded"` run `git push` (probably will tell you to do the upstream thing if this is your first push, go ahead and do it)

 then for each day/project: